aaamourao/clDES/README.md

 **clDES** uses a graph based model to represent discrete-event systems, which are implemented with adjacency sparse matrices.
-It has a [ViennaCL](http://viennacl.sourceforge.net/) back-end for multiplying sparse matrices on GPU and a custom **OpenCL** kernel for the parallel composition operation.
+It has a [ViennaCL](http://viennacl.sourceforge.net/) back-end for multiplying sparse matrices on GPU and customs **OpenCL** kernels for operations such as the parallel composition.

 ### Available operations